-The degree of total leverage is a ratio that compares the rate of change a company experiences in earnings per share (EPS) to the rate of change it experiences with revenue from sales.
+The degree of total leverage is a ratio that compares the rate of change a company experiences in earnings per share (EPS) to the rate of change it experiences in revenue from sales.

-The degree of total leverage can also be referred to as the degree of combined leverage because it considers the effects of both operating and financial leverage.
+The degree of total leverage can also be referred to as the “degree of combined leverage” because it considers the effects of both operating leverage and financial leverage.

 Components of the Degree of Total Leverage

-The two leverages that degree of total leverage accounts for are:
+The two leverages that degree of total leverage accounts for are as follows: